 This means eating food that is in season for your area and not eating the same foods all year round.
 Eating Seasonally to Save Your Real Food Budget

 Saving your seeds from a good crop and using them again the next year.
 This helps you grow food that is acclimated to your area and will produce better.
 Seed Saving Basics: Replenishing Your Stash Each Year

 Using seeds to start plants indoors before they are planted outside.
 This usually gives you a jump on the growing season for certain plants.
 Seed Starting for an Abundant HarvestIs homesteading confusing?
 Here are 20 popular terms defined. #homesteading #growyourownfoodClick To Tweet

 I hope these terms and links have helped you better understand Homesteading and all it involves.
 Here at Our Provident Homestead, we hope to help new homesteaders find their place in the homesteading world.
 We want you to reach your homesteading goals, whatever they may be.
 Whether you are only able to practice a few of these or you go all in, it will be worth it to help the health and well being of your family.

 Do you have any terms to add?
 Please let us know in the comments below.
+And if you found this post helpful, please share.
 Thanks!